Boneato/boneato/architecture.md

     -   Geocoding - For displaying in the map
         -   Latitude coordinates
         -   Longitude coordinates
--   Only the LocationsController communicate with the model.
+-   The LocationsController communicate with the model.
 It communicates the following:
     -   The LocationsController can get relevant location information from LocationModel according to the given Location Item id.
     -   The LocationsController can import new location data into LocationModel
     - Vote ID - a unique id for each vote with a suffix 'U' indicating upvote and 'D' indicating downvote.
         - User ID - underneath the Vote ID is the user's id of who created the vote.
+-   The VotingController will also communicate with the LocationsModel to validate whether a user can vote or downvote a location.

 # Views